Full transcript and video of President Kaler's State of the University address

 On this critical immigration issue, our research and community engagement work is also informing our state policy makers, teachers, students and citizens.
 It was a recent study, commissioned by our University Office for Economic Development and led by Humphrey School researcher Ryan Allen, that helped to frame the fact-based state-wide conversation about the important role that immigrants and refugees play in Minnesota’s economy.
 It was embraced by policy makers across the political and economic spectrum.
 Our University Libraries and our Immigration History Research Center helped develop an immigration syllabus for historians, students and the public across the nation.

 Of course, there are real stories of our colleagues and students that put human faces on the research, legalisms and politics of what’s going on.
-For me, for instance, during my years of teaching, about a quarter of all my Ph.D. students were from all around the world, including from Iran and Mexico.
+For me, for instance, during my years of teaching, nine of my 37 Ph.D. students were from all around the world, including from two from Iran and one from Mexico.
 They came here — the best and brightest of their nations — to learn and make their contributions to science and engineering in the United States.
 Each one is now contributing to our economy.
 I guarantee you none poses a risk to our country’s security.
 Like those Ph.D. students I had the honor to advise, we must ensure that our students, faculty and staff at this University are safe and treated with respect and dignity.

 Helping the state to value the contributions of immigrants and undocumented students or neighbors is a job for all of us.
 To University of Minnesota students who are Dreamers and others under the DACA program, we support you and embrace you.
 And for all of us, I urge you to reach out to immigrants in your classes or at your work places on our campuses, in your off-campus activities.
 Many of our colleagues and students from around the world are fearful and feeling socially isolated.
 Understanding, support and kindness goes a long way.